Gridless Full-Space DOA Estimation for STAR-RIS-Assisted Wireless Systems: Parameter Setting and Performance Analysis

-The parameter $\alpha$ controls the dimension of the lifted Hankel-based matrices, thereby influencing both the convergence efficiency of the structured denoising step and the maximum number of resolvable sources.
-The feasibility condition on $\alpha$ differs for the two algorithms because the rank constraint is imposed on different lifted objects.
+The parameter $\alpha$ controls the dimension of the lifted Hankel matrices, thus influencing convergence efficiency, the maximum number of resolvable sources, and noise robustness.
+The feasibility condition on $\alpha$ differs between the two algorithms because the rank constraint is imposed on different lifted objects.